TedHusted/awake/awake.md/awake.md

 “Good morning.
 My name is Carla Mitchell.
 I’m an intelligence analyst for the FBI in Washington DC.
 The Geller collision came up in connection with our routine monitoring of his employer, Pulse Social Media.
 I was hoping we could compare notes.”

-“The CTSB is always happy to cooperate with the FBI”, Park answered, almost mechanically.
-“We’ve closed our case, and so we are free to discuss the investigation.
+“The CTSB is always happy to cooperate with the FBI”, Park answered, her voice flat.
+“We’ve closed our case, so we are free to discuss the investigation.
 Were you thinking of a virtual white board meeting?”

 “Yes.
 I’m part of an inter-agency task force.
 My counter-part in the CIA would also like to sit in, if that’s all right.”